MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 Now you can define prices in the **Item Card** or **Sales Price List**.
 You can define prices with or without tax.
 When exporting prices to Shopify, system will calculate price to include domestic tax and use this price in the Product card in Shopify.

 >[Note!]
 >If you configured Shopify Connector to create customers automatically, you may need more fields in your template, for example **Customer Posting Group**.
 If you used default customer for imported orders, make sure this customer has same fields populated.
-You still need to fill in **Customer Template Code** as specified above.
+You still need to fill in **Customer Template Code** as specified above, because the **Prices including Tax**/**Prices including VAT** field in the created sales document doesn't depend on the customer, but on the **Customer Template** from the Shopify Shop Card or Customer template per country.

 ## Selling internationally